 STEM subjects are subjects within the fields of Science, Technology, Engineering, Art and Mathematics.
 Careers within STEM are wide ranging and ever evolving and there is a national drive to promote STEM subjects as there is a great demand for employment in these sectors.
-Our new STEM building underlines our commitment to this sector, and we regularly host STEM enrichment and career events to develop students' understanding of the opportunities available.
+Plans for our new STEM building underline our commitment to this sector, and we regularly host STEM enrichment and career events to develop students' understanding of the opportunities available.